kcostya/ibm-coursera-capstone/dash_app/README.md

-# Getting Started with Python on IBM Cloud
+## Getting Started with Python on IBM Cloud

-Sample Python Dash (Flask inside) app with instruction on setting up a development environment and deploying to IBM Cloud.
+Sample Python Dash app (Flask inside) with instruction on setting up a development environment and deploying to IBM Cloud.

 ## Prerequisites